The stabbing pain that hit Peter Cramer’s lower right abdomen carried enough punch to wake him from a sound sleep on a recent Saturday night.

 But go to an emergency room or an urgent care center?
 No, he decided.
 He would tough it out until Monday morning and call his doctor.

 He figured it might be appendicitis, but his symptoms didn’t match completely with the information he found online.
 It could also be the flu, he thought.

 “I didn’t think it was that painful,” he added.
 “The pain was manageable.”

 Still, it was strong enough to keep him from playing in a soccer game that afternoon.
 He sat on the sidelines and cheered the team on.

 “He absolutely was not acting like his normal energetic self,” one of his teammates, Matt Philpott, noted.

-Worried about his friend, Philpott suggested Cramer contact Spectrum Health Now so he could get immediate answers from a medical professional, without a hefty price tag.
+Worried about his friend, Philpott suggested Cramer consider a video visit through the Spectrum Health app so he could get immediate answers from a medical professional, without a hefty price tag.